Karina1014/Express.js-hello-world/README.md

 This project demonstrates a simple web server created with Express.js, a fast, unopinionated, and minimalist web framework for Node.js.
 The server responds with a "Hello World" message, showcasing basic Express.js functionality.

+## 🚨 About the Project 🚨
+This is an important message related to the project.
+Please read it carefully before proceeding:

+- **main Branch**: Contains the app with the `Dockerfile`, ready to build and uploaded to DockerHub.
+- **productionJS Branch**: Contains the deployed version of the app on Render.

 ## Built With

 This project build with: